DFreds/dfreds-effects-panel/README.md

 ## Required Modules

 - [libWrapper](https://foundryvtt.com/packages/lib-wrapper) by ruipin - A
-  library that wraps core Foundry methods to make it easier for modules developers to do their thang.
+  library that wraps core Foundry methods to make it easier for module developers to add functionality.
 Note that if you for some reason don't want to install this, a shim will be used instead.

 ## Modules That Help